matey-0/Personal-Filterlists/README.md

 # Personal Filter Lists

 My personal filter lists for uBlock Origin (and AdGuard Home).
-My cosmetic list is designed to make websites usably minimalist, and tracker list is designed to increase privacy.
-I highly recommend you do not use the cosmetic list, tracker list should be fine for general use.
+My cosmetic list is designed to make websites usably minimalist, and my tracker list is designed to increase privacy.
+I highly recommend you *do not use* the cosmetic list, tracker list should be fine for general use.

 ## Warning: This List WILL Break Sites